How to Deal With Overgrown Neighbours Trees: Your Rights & What You Can Do

 Most trees are incredibly solid and stable, but older or diseased trees are not and therefore pose significant safety hazards to the surrounding properties and occupants.

 Spotting the signs of disease early is the best approach to limit this risk and prevent any future issues.
-This can be done through regular tree surveys, along with assessing the age and stability of even healthy trees which can become dangerous as they get old.
+This can be done through regular tree surveys, along with assessing the age and stability of even healthy trees, which can become dangerous as they get older.

-When dealing with your neighbour’s trees, it’s essential to understand your legal rights and responsibilities.
+When dealing with overgrown neighbours trees, it’s essential to understand your legal rights and responsibilities.
 This ensures that you are acting not only in your best interests but also in the best interests of your neighbourhood and the whole landscape.

 Understanding your rights and whether you can interfere with overgrown neighbouring trees prevents any issues, while also saving you time and money when dealing with this issue.

-In the UK, the laws concerning trees and boundaries are quite clear and will inform your whether you can interfere with your neightbours land or not.
-The following rules apply to overgrown neighbour’s trees:
+In the UK, the laws concerning trees and boundaries are quite clear and will inform you whether you can interfere with your neighbour’s land or not.
+The following rules apply to overgrown neighbours trees:

 The Right to Trim